la2050/archive/_projects/2015/creating-a-space-for-the-creative-class.md

   - Central LA
   - County of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: friend Organization(s) name(s): Off The Saw
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Off The Saw
   Organization(s) mailing address(es): "407 E Pico Blvd, Studio 1004\r\nLos Angeles, CA 90015"
   Organization(s) website(s): www.offthesaw.com